wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-okr-coaching/includes/key-results.md

 - Do we have offsetting quantity and quality metrics?
 - Are all our key results necessary?
 - Is the success of all key results sufficient to say that we were successful for our objective?
-- Is our objective still the right area of focus for our Key Results?
+- Is our objective still the right area of focus for our key results?